das-17/Reddit-Sentiment-Analyzer/README.md

-<h1>Sentiment Sentiment Analysis: Reddit Headlines and Comments</h1>
+<h1>Sentiment Analysis: Reddit Headlines and Comments</h1>

+<p>The analyzer uses the pre-trained VADER models in Python's natural language toolkit(NLTK) to perform sentiment analysis on headlines and comments of Reddit posts.
+The VADER toolkit has capabilities to understand the intent especially with the content in microblogs such as Reddit.
+Hence its selection in the project.

-<p>We use pre-trained VADER models in Python's natural language toolkit(NLTK) to perform sentiment analysis on headlines and comments of Reddit posts.
-Our testing is done across 5 subreddits, with 1,000 posts/headlines for each subreddit and 100 comments for each post, for a total of 500,000 comments and 5,000 headlines.
-We find that posts with positive headlines tend to have a larger proportion of positive comments, while posts with negative headlines tend to have a larger proportion of negative comments. </p>
+Testing includes analysis carried out across 5 subreddits, with 1,000 posts/headlines for each subreddit and 100 comments for each post, for a total of 500,000 comments and 5,000 headlines.
+The initial idealogy that posts with positive headlines generally should have a larger proportion of positive comments, while posts with negative headlines should have a larger proportion of negative comments has been confirmed with the test results. </p>

 <h4>Running Code</h4>
 <ul>